siberianfox/g2wiki/g2dialect-Gcode-Standards.md

 - Tormach
 - CNC Cookbook

-In the table below all the above use this command similarly.
-Reprap usage is provided in the next table.
+The table below shows rough consensus for from the above sources.
+Incompatible Reprap, Machinekit and TinyG usage is provided in the next table, along with notes and some recommendations for alternatives.

 	Gcode | Command | Usage / Notes
 	--------|-------------|-----------------------------